-The drawback of the adjacency matrix representation is that there are n^2 elements in the matrix and usually most of them are zero.
+The drawback of the adjacency matrix representation is that the matrix contains $n^2$ elements, and usually most of them are zero.
 For this reason, the representation cannot be used if the graph is large.

 Edge list representation

 An edge list contains all edges of a graph in some order.
 This is a convenient way to represent a graph if the algorithm processes all edges of the graph and it is not needed to find edges that start at a given node.